 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that sound engineering technicians would see a 7% job growth from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that broadcast and sound engineering technicians would see an 8% job growth from 2018-2028 (www.bls.gov).
 The increasing number of jobs is the result of the fact that more businesses, schools and radio and television stations are looked to adopt new, higher performing audio and video equipment.
-The BLS estimated that there were 13,840 sound engineering technicians in the U.S. as of May 2015 with a mean annual salary of $63,340.
+The BLS estimated that there were 15,900 sound engineering technicians in the U.S. as of May 2018 with a mean annual salary of $63,500.

 Doctoral and master's degrees in recording arts are available for students interested in furthering their careers into management or academia.
 Recording arts degrees at the graduate level are commonly found at not-for-profit universities.

 Overall, undergraduate programs in sound arts give nontraditional music lovers the opportunity to develop their skills in the field through theoretical music studies and hands-on music-making experiences.